vanzasetia/github-user-search-app/README.md

 Thanks to [@shinnn](https://officialdevfinder.netlify.app/?user=shinnn) for the Regular Expression to validate the user's input!
 It saves a lot of my time and energy for sure! 👍

+Thanks to [@grace-snow](https://www.frontendmentor.io/profile/grace-snow) for helping me improve the accessibility of the site!
+She has been really helpful in helping to learn about web accessibility (and much more!).
+I can’t thank her enough!

 ## License
 [(Back to top)](#table-of-contents)